kickaha2019/articles/Diary/2016/Korea/gunpo.md

 We being there amused the staff a lot.

 We would then return to the apartment around 10pm - even at that time you would see children in school uniform.
-A lot of poor children have to go to cram schools, there was one next door to [BIBA](http://www.bibabaduk.net/).
+A lot of long suffering children have to go to cram schools, there was one next door to [BIBA](http://www.bibabaduk.net/).
 The last night I was there Teacher Kim cooked some very hot noodles, I could just about eat them but my lips burned for a while afterwards.
 His family were watching the Korean TV drama "Entertainer" on a very large TV.